March 2, 2026 City Council Minutes

 Director of Public Works:

-City Engineering:
+City Engineer:

 Liaison:

-- Councilor Gustafson spoke regarding the following:
+- Councilor Gustafson

-- Merritt Days Committee planning meeting
+- Merritt Days Committee Planning meeting

 Submitted by: